grupotesseract/chica-brasil/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 1.12 =
+* Fix: Includes fixes for some security vulnerabilities.
+Thanks to Julio Potier of [SecuPress](https://secupress.me/) for reporting the issues.
+* Fix: Fixed an issue caused by a bug in the Instagram API which was preventing some Instagram accounts from being able to be connected.
+If you experienced an issue connecting an Instagram account then please try again after updating.
+* Fix: Quotes represented by "%20" in Instagram data were causing a JSON parsing error.
+* Tweak: Data for the feed is now cached outside of the admin-ajax.php calls.

 = 1.11.3 =
-* Fix: Escaped single quotes causing a JSON parse error under certain circumstances
+* Fix: Escaped single quotes causing a JSON parse error under certain circumstances.
-* Fix: Translatable code errors in the admin area causing some text to not be translatable
+* Fix: Translatable code errors in the admin area causing some text to not be translatable.

 = 1.11.2 =
 * Fix: Unable to connect new accounts due to changes with Instagram's API.
 Remote requests to connect accounts are now made server-side.